-Presented by Operation Fuel and Connecticut Light & Power, the workshop takes place from 6 to 7 p.m. at The General Haller Post, 112 Grove St. The material will be presented in both English and Polish.
+Presented by Operation Fuel and Eversource, the workshop takes place from 6 to 7 p.m. at The General Haller Post, 112 Grove St. The material will be presented in both English and Polish.

 The workshop will provide an overview of Operation Fuel’s “Project BEST,” which helps small businesses become more energy efficient while offering financial assistance and incentives for implementing energy-saving changes.
 The program is funded by the Energize Connecticut initiative.

 The City of Middletown is working to help its residents reduce their energy consumption, save money on their utility bills, and support the Middletown Tree Planting Fund by encouraging participation in the Home Energy Solutions program.

 On Saturday, October 12, 10-11:30 am, the City of Middletown and the Middletown Clean Energy Task Force will host a presentation at the Russell Library, 123 Broad Street.